fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

     ???
 ```

-Since the Docker Hub page doesn't have all info we can use Google to aid us.
+Since the Docker Hub page doesn't have all info, we can use Google to aid us.
 The default port for Redis is found by doing so:

 ![](../../images/12/redis_port_by_google.png)